Amrapali03/Cancer-rate-before-and-after-Chernobyl/README.md

 Determine cancer cases in Belarus before and after the accident in Chernobyl.

+Data Challenge: This is mostly a notebook to pracrtice Python data exploring libraries like Pandas.

 About dataset:
 www.kaggle.com/datasets/marshuu/cancer-rate-before-and-after-chernobyl
 I found the data added to this dataset in a scientific article of a magazine "Radiation and risk".
 They published data collected and provided by the Byelorussian center of Medical Technologies.